NotBela/OverlayMod/README.md

 # Installation
 You can install OverlayMod by downloading the latest release and dropping it into your mods folder.
 Currently, only 1.29.1 is supported.
 Requires BSIPA, BSML, and SiraUtil!

-# Incompatable with:
-- GameplayModifiersPlus
-- SliceDetails
-- PlayFirstSubmitLater

 If you have any issues feel free to open an issue or DM me on discord @be1a_